 This small and short hike will take you to a beautiful wooded setting at Oak Spring.
-It starts on the Hardscrabble Road near the town of Pine and takes you into a shaded creekside area and continues on at a mildly downhill rate for 2 easy miles.
-The area around Oak Spring is neighboured by a large meadow with tall grasses, the usual junipers, manzanita and of course, oaks.
-The spring was flowing in May, I imagine it would be enough to fill a bottle even in dryer months.
+It starts on the Hardscrabble Road near the town of Pine and takes you into a shaded creekside area, and continues at a mildly downhill rate for 1.75 easy miles.
+A large meadow neighbors the area around Oak Spring with tall grasses, the usual junipers, manzanita, and of course, oaks.
+The spring was flowing in May, and I imagine it would be enough to fill a bottle even in dryer months.

 Continue down the trail into Oak spring canyon to reach Pine creek near a small community, and access Tonto natural bridge by boulder hopping downstream if you wish.
-The creek was dry, and wide enough to make the going a little slow, but nonetheless enjoyable.
+The stream was dry and wide enough to make the going a little slow but enjoyable.
 There are some small bluegill filled pools.